conda/conda/docs/source/examples/remove.rst

 .. warning::
-    conda remove performs low level operations on Anaconda installations and environments, and can potentially leave Anaconda environments in inconsistent or unusable states.
+    conda remove performs low level operations on Anaconda installations.
 It should not be needed for any common tasks.

 ``conda remove`` takes one or more :ref:`canonical names <canonical_name>` as arguments and removes them from local availability.